2 Helpful / 1 Not

 Cons: • No facilities/water fountains

 • No signage, no map - the only thing that would qualify are the tee stones.
-Unless you're willing to spend several hours learning the course by means of wandering, consider asking to tag along with someone who's played it before.
+Unless you're willing to spend a while learning the course by means of wandering, consider asking to tag along with someone who's played it before.

 Other Thoughts: Pretty weird mix of urban and woods out here.
 No round is boring and you see something new everytime.
 There's nothing I can really add that hasn't been said already so I'll try to just keep this to impressions and throw in some tips -

 My personal favorite in Mobile. the front 9 has a few long bombers and - the real treat - ELEVATION.
 Holes 7 - 10 crisscross the big field, then the rest of the back 9 is more like other Mobile courses with shorter, tighter holes among the trees.

 There are a few blind shots - good fun and nerve-wracking

 No bag holders (if that's your thing), only two benches, at tees 3 and 4, and just a couple garbage bags/can on the front 9, none on the back.